Why Enterprise Spend Management Must Come Before ESG

 With climate change and various social issues taking up more room in social consciousness every year, it was inevitable that businesses would find themselves involved, and for good reason.
 Manufacturing and logistics cause the majority of carbon emissions and business investments have a large impact on social concerns.
 As a result, executives are putting ESG at the top of their Procurement expectations lists.

 Yet while ESG is a critical issue, it’s also an advanced one.
-If Procurement doesn’t have the basics of enterprise spend management nailed down with reliable processes before focusing on it, they put the business’ entire operational flow at risk.
+If Procurement doesn’t have basic enterprise spend management processes nailed down before focusing on it, they put the business’ entire operational flow at risk.

 This is a real issue—Ardent Partner’s 2023 CPO Rising report revealed that the average procurement team only has 64.9% of its spend under management.
 At the same time, 27% say ESG is a top priority.
 What risks are these teams exposing themselves to when they turn their focus to ESG too early in the Procurement maturity curve?
 Let’s explore a few here.